-- The Applicant has to be the flat owner, legal occupier, or tenant of the flat.
-Note that the applicant has to be the legal occupier at the point of time when when the owner is incorporating a business and going through the process of how to register a company in Singapore
+- The applicant has to be the flat owner, legal occupier, or tenant of the flat.
+Note that the applicant has to be the legal occupier at the point when the owner is incorporating a business and going through the process of how to register a company in Singapore

 - The property has to be primarily used as a place of residence, with business operations as the secondary purpose, when the owner is going through the process of how to register a company in Singapore and new company set up

 - Does not apply for Society.

-Your business operations in the property must not and not allowed to:
+Your business operations in the property must not and are not allowed to:

-- Cause annoyance or disturbance to the residents or public
+- Cause annoyance or disturbance to neighbouring residents or the public.

 - Retail of physical goods in or around the flat.
 You cannot set up a shop and sell your company’s goods or services from your home.